 How to Calm a Panic Attack

-But in case you do not have anyone around while you undergo a panic attack, then here are a few breathing exercises that can help you calm down while having an episode.
+But if you do not have anyone around while you undergo a panic attack, here are a few breathing exercises that can help you calm down during an episode.

 1. Take Slow, Deep Breaths

 i.
-When you feel that your breath is going out of control, focus your attention on each inhale and exhale.
+When you feel your breath is out of control, focus on each inhale and exhale.

 ii.
 Feel your stomach fill with air as you inhale.

 iii.
-Then, count till 4 as you exhale.
+Then, count to 4 as you exhale.

 iv.
 Repeat this until your breath slows down.